vanjang/Dogtionary/README.md

 The project is organized primarily by features (or scenes) for scalability.

-- Common: Files such as shared models, extensions, utils, App delegate files that are used across the project.
+- Common: Files such as shared models, extensions, utils, App delegate files that are used across the project.
 - Service: Service classes such as Network layer.
 - UseCases: Defines the core usages for the features.
 For this small app, this only has BreedUseCase.
 - FlowCoordinators: Contains coordinators.